HEART Standard Divisions

 Ecological Stewardship (HEART-ES) — The HEART Standard Division governing AI systems that make, influence, or operationalize decisions affecting human communities' relationship with their ecological environment.

-Emotional Sovereignty (Em) — The founding Division of the HEART Standard, governing AI systems that interact with human emotional infrastructure.
+Emotional Autonomy (HEART-EM) — The founding Division of the HEART Standard, governing AI systems that interact with human emotional infrastructure.

 Relational Architecture (HEART-RA) — The HEART Standard Division governing AI systems that mediate, simulate, or substitute for human relational processes.